daasno/image-inpaintig-app/README.md

 - OpenCV for image processing capabilities
 - Numba for high-performance computing acceleration
 - CUDA for GPU acceleration support
-- Scikit-image for professional quality metrics (PSNR, SSIM)
+- Scikit-image for traditional quality metrics (PSNR, SSIM, MSE)
+- PyTorch for deep learning-based metrics (LPIPS, FID)
 - Matplotlib and Seaborn for data visualization and analytics

 ---